 Lately, this has led to impressive advancements in conversational AI.
 While they still don’t technically understand language and concepts in the same way humans can, these machines have grown more convincingly human-like, which in turn has complicated the way we humans interact with and perceive them.
 For example, research suggests that people generally regard virtual assistants like Siri and Alexa as something between a human and an object.
 They are personified regularly, and often even assigned a gender despite the fact that the machines themselves are clearly not human.

-The Eliza Effect and the Discourse on Sentient AI
+The Eliza Effect and Discourse on Sentient AI

 Meanwhile, the growing sophistication of text-based chatbots has bred an immense amount of discourse regarding not just the level of intelligence of this technology, but its very sentience.
 Perhaps most famous is the incident with Blake Lemoine, a former AI engineer at Google who publicly declared that one of the company’s large language models, LaMDA, had come to life.
 And interactions with Replika, a chatbot advertised as the “world’s best AI friend,” have been so convincingly real that ordinary users reported falling in love with it.

 The internet also continues to be inundated with people’s conversations with ChatGPT and the new Bing chat feature, some of which are so realistically human that users have questioned whether the model has achieved some level of consciousness.
-Kevin Roose, a tech columnist at the New York Times, recently described a two-hour conversation he had with the chatbot that left him so unsettled he had trouble sleeping afterward, claiming at one point it even declared its love for him.
+Kevin Roose, a tech columnist at the New York Times, described a two-hour conversation he had with Bing in 2023 that left him so unsettled he had trouble sleeping afterward, claiming at one point it even declared its love for him.
 Others have reported that the chatbot has gaslighted and insulted them in arguments.

 To be sure, OpenAI has always been quite clear that ChatGPT is a chatbot, and the realities of it simply being a highly sophisticated next-word prediction engine have been widely publicized.
 Still, when a person engages with ChatGPT, it’s not uncommon for them to slip into the feeling that they are chatting with a fellow human being.